 As we made our way through the cemetery, Father Andrew pointed out the grave of Agnes Irwin.

-I thought that Father Andrew was going to point out the graves of Civil War soldiers as mention on Findagrave.com, but he showed up to more interesting interments.
+I thought that Father Andrew was going to point out the graves of Civil War soldiers as mentioned on Findagrave.com, but he showed us to more interesting interments.
 But first, he made sure we saw the lychgate near the entrance.

 He explained that the lychgate was used for storing a body just prior to burial.
 The structure is gated on both sides and large, imposing lengths of chain hang from inside the rafters.
 In the early days of burials, a guard was posted here all night, behind the securely locked gates, to keep watch over the body and deter graverobbers.

 We followed Father Andrew to the grave of Robert Hare.

 Robert Hare was a respected chemist.
 Early in his career, he developed a blowpipe used in various applications for lab work.
 He was a professor at the University of Pennsylvania between 1810 and 1812 and again between 1818 and 1847.
 In the 1820s, he invented a “galvanic deflagrator,” a type of battery used for producing rapid and powerful combustion.
 But, in the 1850s, much to the chagrin of his colleagues and other students of science, he became interested in spirit mediums and the supernatural.
 He converted to Spiritualism.
 He experimented with moving tables, message communicators and other equipment employed by mediums.
 He was heavily criticized by fellow scientists, citing his subject’s propensity for committing fraud.
 However, Professor Hare was granted a US patent on a device that allowed communication with the spirit world.
 He asked the Presbyterian church to subsidize further research.
 They politely declined, but they did allow him to be buried in their churchyard upon his death in 1858.

 Just across from Hare’s plot is the slab crypt of Henry Jones.